-The much anticipated recovery of the mineral exploration sector is finally upon us.
-In March 2018, the SNL Metals & Mining Group published their worldwide exploration survey, which reported a 15% increase in exploration spending in 2017.
-A significant increase compared to the 21% drop recorded in 2016 and the 19% contraction that occurred in 2015.
-SNL also estimated that the mining industry's total budget for nonferrous metal exploration was US\$8.4 billion in 2017 compared to US\$7.3 billion in 2016, marking the first increase in spending since the market peaked in 2012 at US\$21.5 billion - almost 3 times the activity level recorded in 2016.
+Despite this modest performance mining and exploration companies are gradually increasing exploration budgets and resume deferred drilling programs.
+In March 2019, S&P published its worldwide exploration survey, which reported a 19% increase in exploration spending in 2018.
+This significant increase shows the recovery is continuing after the 2012 - 2016 recession.
+S&P also estimated that the mining industry total budget for nonferrous metal exploration was US\$10.1 billion compared with US\$8.4 billion in 2017 and US\$7.3 billion in 2016, marking the second increase in spending since the market peaked in 2012 at US\$21.5 billion.